4dimensionalcube/4dimensionalcube.github.io/_posts/2019-07-18-dragon-bones.md

 - first_person
 comments: true
 ---

-### *Alternatively: what it feels like to be a first-time systems architect with no guidance and looming deadlines*

 I ought to start with a disclaimer: I am *not* a systems architect.
 I have no background in systems architecture.
-I have questionable background in proper software engineering, if we’re being completely honest here.
+I have a questionable background in proper software engineering, if we’re being completely honest here.
 I am fundamentally a researcher who happens to have found himself, entirely due to his own actions, in the temporary role of a systems architect.
 Not only that, but the software that I have volunteered to re-design from the ground up is a piece of infrastructure that is critical to multiple functions of the hedge fund that I work for, and which at runtime involves processing of huge volumes of data and asynchronous execution of complex tasks.
 Some might call me a fool, or a masochist.
 I fear they are correct on both counts.

 Finding myself in such a predicament, I have decided to do what many fools do when faced with self-inflicted adversity: share it with strangers on the internet!
 My sideways tumble into the world of software design over the last month or so has been an intriguing one, and I thought that at a minimum others might take something useful away from my suffering (or at least find humor in pointing out my obvious blunders as I charge headfirst into them).
 Unfortunately, as I do happen to work for a hedge fund, I’ll be required to keep certain design decisions and many implementation details vague.
 I hope that what I am able to discuss, especially considering design philosophy and my personal experiences, remains interesting.